ntop/ntopng/doc/src/alerts/evaluating_alerts.rst

   :align: center
   :alt: Pools Management

-The configuration applied to each pool. shown in the table above, can be changed using the *Edit* button under *Actions*.
+The configuration applied to each pool, shown in the table above, can be changed using the *Edit* button under *Actions*.

 User Scripts run against all pool members will use the configuration specified for that pool.
 For example, an Interface pool **LAN pool** with interface :code:`eno1` can be created and associated with a User Scripts configuration **LAN config** as shown below